ntadom-samuel/Udemy-Web-Dev-Projects/README.md

 This repository contains all the projects I did while taking a course on Udemy.
 They include:

 - Bankist Application: JavaScript and CSS
-- Tourist Application: Advanced JavaScript(ES6 Classes, Local Storage, e.t.c) and Leaflet
+- Tourist Application: CSS, Advanced JavaScript(ES6 Classes, Local Storage, e.t.c) and Leaflet